ishipachev/biosignal_challenge_2020/README.md

 ## Data

-Put all .wav files inside *data* folder in the project's root.
+Put all .wav files inside *data/wavs* folder in the project's root.
 They are .gitignored by default, so this step should be done manually.